Tall Dock, Pale Dock, Smooth Dock, Peach-Leaf Dock

 Above is another photo of the sheath around the stem at the leaf node.

-Flowers grow on top of the stems in terminal inflorescences from 4-12″ in length.
+Flowers grow on top of the stems in terminal inflorescences from 4 to 12″ in length.

 The flowers are considered “imperfect” (unisexual) and have neither petals or carpels.
 Imperfect flowers lack either stamens (carpellate) or carpels (staminate).
 So, in this case, flowers of Rumex altissimus (and other Rumex species) are called carpellate flowers and have six greenish sepals.

 The flowers, as you can see, are light green.
 Flowering is from April-May and lasts for at least two weeks but plants that have been cut may flower later as well.
-Flowers turn a coppery brown than forms LOADS of seeds.
+Flowers turn a coppery brown then form LOADS of seeds.

 I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
 My farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
 I have grown over 500 different plants and most have pages listed on the right side of the blog.
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.